First-year students will apply via the IPOP Registration Form in SLATE.

 - The Office of International Student Affairs (OISA) assigns student/host matches every August.

-- Students arrive mid-August to participate in International Pre-Orientation Program (IPOP), and FIS participants meet one another early in the fall semester.
+- Students arrive in mid-August to participate in International Pre-Orientation Program (IPOP), and FIS participants meet one another early in the fall semester.

 The OISA will host an initial FIS Meet and Greet in early August, after which both students and hosts are encouraged to initiate invitations to meet.
 Hosts often invite students to visit their homes and to explore the local area.
 Students often invite hosts to campus activities and may consider their FIS host as a resource for their adjustment to life in Iowa.
-The OISA staff and FIS volunteer coordinators are available to offer ideas about connecting, or an experienced ear if you have questions.
+The OISA staff and FIS volunteer coordinators are available to offer ideas about connecting or an experienced ear if you have questions.
 Feel free to call 641-269-3703 or email OISA.
-You can also contact the FIS volunteer coordinators Rachel Bly, JoAnn Britton, Mary Lindberg, and Sara McCue.
+You can also contact the FIS volunteer coordinators Rachel Bly, Shane Hart, Mary Lindberg, and Sara McCue.

 We ask FIS hosts and students to initiate at least three or four activities per semester.
 Get to know each other and explore the local community together.
 Both students and hosts can extend invitations, and the best relationships are mutual.